walidelnozahy/cloud/docs/cli.md

 **Current CLI Version:** `v0.0.22`

-## `cloud [--seed] [--org] [--service]`
+## `cloud [--seed] [--org] [--service] [--template]`

 Enables interactive development mode and syncs and deploys local changes to your **personal instance**.
 This will watch your current directory and immediately sync and publish any changes you save.
 You can enable automatic data reseeding by passing the optional `--seed` flag.
 When automatic seeding is enabled, changes saved to your `data.json` file will update your **personal instance**'s data.
 You can update the organization and/or service of the app attached to your personal instance by passing the optional --org and --service flags respevctively.
+You can initialize a new project with any of the projects in the [examples repository](https://github.com/serverless/cloud/tree/main/examples).
+For example, `--template=cloud-chat`.

 ## `cloud help`